swopnilnep/swopnilnep.github.io/content/work.md

 **Stealth Startup**
 <br>*March 2021 - Sep 2021 • Austin, TX (Remote)*

-Helped build a Conversational E-Commerce Platform for an early-stage startup as a Full-Stack Engineer.
+Piloted core products for a for an early-stage startup delivering a web platform and fundamental conversational platform for a Conversational E-Commerce company within 7 months from an ideation to a partner launch stage.

 Read More:
 * [Research: Conversational E-Commerce Market in the US / China](https://swopnil.notion.site/Conversational-Commerce-Market-in-the-US-c07f4069f242483daab79b47b0818b8d)